-Lecture: Notes with blanks are available in Courselink.
+Lecture: Notes are available in Courselink.

-Memos: Download the memo requirements according to the schedule given in this handout and posted on Courselink.
+Memos and reflections: Download the requirements according to the schedule given in this handout and posted on Courselink.

 Projects: Download the assignments according to the schedule given in this handout and posted on Courselink.